MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-migrate-readme.md

 ### AzureMigrateV2

-`AzureMigrateV2` is the primary interface for developers using the Azure Service client library.
-Explore the methods on this client object to understand the different features of the Azure Service service that you can access.
+`AzureMigrateV2` is the primary interface for developers using the AzureMigrateV2 client library.
+Explore the methods on this client object to understand the different features of the AzureMigrateV2 service that you can access.

 ## Troubleshooting